Patient record requests

 USB (digital copy of record/radiology and scans) $10.00 per USB

-While the Women’s holds patient records, it does not hold adoption records.
-When the Royal Women’s Hospital ceased to be an adoption agency in 1987, all records related to the adoption process were transferred to the Department of Community Services Victoria.
+When the Royal Women’s Hospital ceased to be an adoption agency in 1987, all records related to the adoption process were transferred to what was then known as Community Services Victoria.
+Information relating to adoptions can now be found on the Victorian Government website.

 Accessing medical records

-For births from 1960 onwards, an obstetric record is available.
-The information you can access will depend on your relationship to that information:
+If you wish to access a medical record, the information you can access will depend on your relationship to that information:

-• Mothers can access their own record
+• Mothers can access their own medical record

 Fees